-We try to encourage our residents not to burn their waste but make use of our recycling collection, or use the recycling centres for household waste; or if it is lots of garden waste to think about home composting.
+We try to encourage our residents not to burn their waste but make use of our recycling collection or use the household waste recycling sites; or it is lots of garden waste to think about composting it at home.

-Residents who pay their council tax to Rochford District Council can take their domestic waste to the Recycling Centre which is in Castle Road in Rayleigh free of charge.
+Residents who pay their council tax to Rochford District Council can take their household waste to the recycling centre which is in Castle Road in Rayleigh free of charge.
 This site is run by Essex County Council.
-For more information and opening times please contact Essex Recycling Helpline on 0345 603 7625
+For more information and opening times please phone the Essex Recycling Helpline 0345 603 7625

 If you are going to get someone to collect your waste, you must make sure that they are registered and licensed to do so.
-Sometimes people will charge you to collect you waste and then fly-tip it, instead of disposing of it properly.
-To check if someone is registered, please see the Environment Agency website under Related Content.
+Sometimes people will charge you to collect your waste and then dump it instead of getting rid of it properly.
+To check if someone is registered, please visit the Environment Agency website in the related content.

 Do I have to wait for the council to investigate my complaint?

 No - You can take your own private legal action.
 Taking your own legal action may be quicker than our investigation, but you may have to pay legal costs.
-Advice about taking your own action is provided in our booklet called ‘Statutory nuisance –taking your own private action’ which can be downloaded from the documents below.
+Advice on how to take your own action is given in our booklet called ‘Statutory nuisance –taking your own private action’ this can be downloaded from the related content.

-Commercial, business or trade premises are not allowed to burn their waste, and this includes builders waste from the demolition or refurbishment of a property or even land clearance in preparation to build.
-For more information please see our Commercial bonfires information sheet in the Related Content.
+Commercial, business or trade premises are not allowed to burn their waste.
+This includes builders waste from the demolition or refurbishment of a property, or from land clearance in preparation to build.
+For more information please see our Commercial bonfires information sheet in the related content.

 Burning waste on agricultural land- advice to Farmers

 Under the Environmental Permitting Regulations 2010, if you are a farmer that wants to burn waste produced on your land, you need to apply for an exemption certificate issued by the Environment Agency.
-The certificate called a D7 – ‘Burning waste in the open’ Exemption, covers the burning of materials produced on your own land, such as log/branches from fallen trees; untreated timber from fencing; the exemption does not allow waste to be brought on to the land for the purpose of burning.
-D7 registration is free, to apply, or for more information from the Environment Agency, please see the link called ‘Agricultural Bonfires and burning’ in the Related Content.
+The certificate called a D7 – ‘Burning waste in the open’ Exemption, covers the burning of waste produced on your own land, such as logs or branches from fallen trees; untreated timber from fencing.
+The exemption does not allow waste to be brought on to the land to burn.

-Smoke Control Zones & Smoke from chimneys, flues, wood-burners
+Smoke Control Zones & Smoke from chimneys, flues, wood-burning stoves

-Under the Clean Air Act we can declare whole or part of our District to be a smoke control area.
-This would mean it would be against the law to produce smoke from a chimney of a building, from a furnace, or from any fixed boiler; or to purchase an unauthorised fuel.
-(For more information from the government about Smoke control zones please see the related content link called Smoke control zones); however,
+Under the Clean Air Act, we can make all or part of our District a smoke control zone.
+This would mean it would be against the law to produce smoke from a chimney, from a furnace, or from any fixed boiler; or to buy an unauthorised fuel.
+(For more information from the government about Smoke control zones please see the related content link called Smoke control zones).

-But if are thinking of having an open fire in your home, or a wood burning stove, or you already use one, please see read the leaflet called ‘open fires and wood burning stoves’ which is in the Related Content, as these can affect air quality.
+If you are thinking of having an open fire or wood burning stove in your home you already use one, please read the leaflet called ‘open fires and wood burning stoves’ which is in the related content, because these can affect air quality.